 The first year would require students to take classes in Methods in Theatre Research, Advanced Script Analysis and Selected Problems in Playwriting.
 The culmination of the first year would result in a selected project of a one act play.
 As part of this project, playwriting students would be required to partner with the student directors, and consult with this director as the play was directed and produced.
 In year two work is expected to continue through the summer so that each graduate student will return in the fall with a detailed scenario of their full length project, which will become their Thesis project along with a submission of a written research paper.

 In addition to Faculties of Graduate Studies and Arts requirements, the Division requires:

 Application to each specialization will require submission of additional documents.
 Please note that Drama is not responsible for return of this documentation.
 Supporting documents can be submitted online through the Student Centre website once the application has been submitted.
 If you are having problems uploading the additional documentation online, please email the Graduate Program Administrator at email@example.com .

 The Application Deadline is January 15 for September admission.
 January admission may be possible in exceptional circumstances; please contact the Graduate Administrator at firstname.lastname@example.org for further information.
 Students applying must complete the Faculty of Graduate Studies online application.

 Drama welcomes applications from qualified students outside of Canada.
-Applicants whose first language is not English must submit the results of the Test of English as a Foreign Language (TOEFL) exam or another exam as listed on the English Language Proficiency page.
-Additionally, international students in the Division of Drama are eligible for partial visa differential funding.
+Applicants whose first language is not English must submit the results of the Test of English as a Foreign Language (TOEFL) exam or another exam as listed under the English Language Proficiency requirements.
+Additionally, international students in the Division of Drama are eligible for a partial visa differential reimbursement.
 For more information please visit the following links: